binhsonnguyen/simple-cicd-webhook/README.md

 - Use environment variables for sensitive configuration
 - The `keys/` directory is gitignored by default
 - Private keys are created with restricted permissions (600)
+- **Job permissions** are enforced - clients can only run jobs they're authorized for
+- Job scripts are validated to prevent directory traversal attacks
+- All job execution is logged with client identification

 ## Environment Variables